kawre/leetcode.nvim/README.md

 - `daily` opens the question of today

-- `list` opens a problemlist picker
+- `list` opens a problem list picker

 - `open` opens the current question in a default browser

 - `reset` reset current question to default code definition

 - `last_submit` retrieve last submitted code for the current question

+- `restore` try to restore default question layout

 - `desc` toggle question description